rGaryMendozaq/Daios/README.md

 (i use libnoise for create this app, and use basically the same modules).

-and erode function that i Will unclude in the next realeses.
+and erode function that i'll unclude in the next realeses.